baswarajpatil123/Portals-for-College-events-managments-/README.md

 -mostly python and javascript is used in backend with mysql query for database managements

--the flask is used for main application routing
+-the flask is used for main application routing and html,css for frontend

 -students can register for events and check event details and give feedback